lhupfeldt/jenkinsflow/INSTALL.md

 6. All set!
 You can now create jobs that have a shell execution step, which will a use this library to control the running of other jobs.
    See the demo directory for example flows.
 The demo jobs can be loaded by running tests, see below.

+Note: I think jenkinsflow should work on Windows, but it has not been tested.
+   I'm SURE the test/test.py script will fail on Windows.
+There are a few Linux/Unix bits in the test setup.
+Check test/framework/config.py and test/tmp_install.sh.
+Patches are welcome:)

 Test
 ----